 - Research paper: GRAVITY Collaboration: Sturm, E., Dexter, J. et al. 2018, Nature, Vol. 563, p.657

-Measurement of gravitational redshift in the Galactic centre
+Measurement of gravitational redshift in the Galactic Center

-Sagittarius A* (SgrA*), the massive black hole in the center of our galaxy is at a distance of 26'000 lightyears from Earth the closest of its kind and with an apparent Schwarzschild radius of 53µm the largest in the sky.
-It is surrounded by a cluster of high velocity stars called the S-stars whose trajectories are governed by the gravitational field of the black hole.
-We used the Very Large Telescope (VLT) instruments GRAVITY and SINFONI to follow the short (16y) orbit star S2/S-02 during its recent pericenter passage in may 2018, collecting astrometric and spectroscopic data, respectively.
-These joint data allowed for the first time a robust detection of the combined gravitational redshift and transverse Doppler effect on S2/S-02.
+With a distance of 26,000 light-years from earth, Sagittarius A* (SgrA*), the massive black hole in the center of our galaxy, is the closest of its kind, and with an apparent Schwarzschild radius of 53µm the largest in the sky.
+It is surrounded by a cluster of high-velocity stars called the S-stars, whose trajectories are governed by the gravitational field of the black hole.
+We used the Very Large Telescope (VLT) instruments GRAVITY and SINFONI to follow the short (16y) orbit star S2/S-02 during its recent pericenter passage in May 2018, collecting astrometric and spectroscopic data, respectively.
+These joint data allowed for a robust detection of the combined gravitational redshift and transverse Doppler effect on S2/S-02 for the first time.

-Gravitational redshift is one of the three classical tests of General Relativity.
-Einstein's theory predicts that due to gravitational time dilation a light beam gets stretched to longer wavelengths by a gravitational field.
+Gravitational redshift is one of the three classical tests of general relativity.
+Einstein's theory predicts that due to gravitational time dilation, a light beam gets stretched to longer wavelengths by a gravitational field.
 The change in the wavelength of light from S2/S-02 is inconsistent with Newtonian predictions and in excellent agreement with Einstein’s theory of general relativity.
-On a technological level, the success of this measurement with GRAVITY/VLT opens the door to an entirely new type of laboratory to probe and test the General Theory of Relativity: the Galactic Centre.
+On a technological level, the success of this measurement with GRAVITY/VLT opens the door to an entirely new type of laboratory to probe and test the General Theory of Relativity: the Galactic Center.

 GRAVITY Collaboration, 2018A&A...615L..15G

 Outflow demographics and physical properties at z ~ 1 – 3